xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - `legalValues` - interfaces always have a small numerical value; the legalValues can be used to apply additional constraints such as an upper limit
 - `parent` - provides a method to break the default hierarchy and directly specify the id of the parent of this interface
 - `requires` - a list of ids of other objects to be enabled when this interface is enabled
-- `sourceFile` - a list of source files that should be built if this interface is active and enabled
+- `compilerSourceFiles` - a list of source files that should be built if this interface is active and enabled
 - `valueFormat` - control how the interface's value will appear in the configuration header file

 ### Unavailable properties